-It’s easy to shop for electricity.
-But for many consumers living in states with electricity deregulation, shopping for an electricity plan can seem overwhelming.
+It’s easy to shop for an electricity plan.
+But for many consumers living in states with electricity deregulation?
+Well, the process of how to shop for an electricity plan can seem overwhelming.

-After all, many states have a large number of electricity providers and each provider offers several different plans that often look very similar at first glance.
+After all, many states have a large number of electricity providers.
+Each provider offers different plans that often look very similar at first glance.
 If you’re not sure how to get started shopping for electricity plans, you’re not alone.
 This short guide will get you started.

-When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of initials and terms.
+When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of new terms.

 They’re both vital to the success of electricity deregulation, but they play very different roles.
 Understanding how they fit together can make a big difference in your overall confidence as an electricity customer trying to shop for the best electricity plan.